puruarora12/predictor/readme.md

 4. The extension will automatically execute the action for you
 5. Access settings via the extension icon in Chrome's toolbar

-## Privacy Considerations

-- All data is stored locally by default
-- OpenAI API calls are made without sharing personal identifiers
-- You can clear collected data at any time from the extension popup

-## License

-MIT License - Feel free to use, modify, and distribute this software.

----

-Developed as a demonstration of predictive UI for enhancing SaaS product experiences.